mdbs99/git-work/README.md

 `git-work` will be "installed" as an *alias* to `git`.

 First, fork this repository.
 Then, you just need to run the command below in your `git` prompt:

-`git config --global alias.work '!sh "/path/git-work.sh" '`
+`git-work.sh install`

-Pay attention to set the correct `path`, which should be the same where you've cloned this repository.
+This command will execute the `git alias` command which is necessary to run `git work` properly.

 Finally, type `git work` to see a minimal help.